jhaslowh/UFO_Attack/README.md

 - "screen hide" : hide the current screen
 - "screen show" : show the current screen

-Commands While in Level Editor
+Commands while in Level Editor
 - "scenery add tree" : add new tree to level
 - "scenery add 0" : also adds new tree to level

+Commands while in Game Screen
+- "level reset" : reset the current level

 Technical Information
 ---------------------